mvanwinkleias/repo_layout_demo1/README.md

 If you are capable of being modular, then go for it.
 That's one of the things this tutorial is all about.

-## Commit Messages

-If you are in a modular environment, with an actual release process, commit messages become less important than changelogs.

-As a rule, I NEVER let the fact that I don't know what to say in a commit message prevent me from committing.
-Most times in the earlier stages of a project you edit many files and do many things.
-If you organize the repo correctly, with appropriate file names, you can easily see what's been going on without reading the commit messages.
-That, and given the nature of git, if you make a mistake with a commit message (i.e. include a file that's unrelated to the commit message in the commit) how often do you fix that?
-You just needed a checkpoint to not lose your work. <sup>[commit_messages](#commit_messages)</sup>

 # The Actual Tutorial